LWFlouisa/AskPhind/PhindMeAnAnswer/specializedgrammar.md

 a.train(:nonsense, "eaten quickly.
 An apple it is", "word") a.train(:nonsense, "is eaten quickly.
 An apple it", "word")

-b = "BIANCA: La cabine braun es azeoir pedecise."
+b = "An apple it is eaten quickly."

 result = a.classify(b)